peter-banfield/baseball-machine-learning/README.md

    * Day+Time

    ### Calculations
-The data used to regress changes depending on the home team selected by the user.(home teams play at their stadium for all games with few exceptions, such as the Houston Astros playing as home team at a different stadium during Hurricane Harvey)
+The data used to regress changes depending on the home team selected by the user.
+* Home teams play at their stadium for all games with few exceptions, such as the Houston Astros playing as home team at a different stadium during Hurricane Harvey

 Once user input is received the subset (only games where selected home team is playing at home) is then taken from a large data file and moved into a smaller file for easier traversal.